Unify and manage your data

 When using the notEquals operator

-When the cardinality resulting from a token class is too high
+When token cardinality is too high

 "rule": {